Working with the community

 The project will be designed to allow sheep grazing alongside renewable energy generation, helping to drought proof local farming operations and grow the local and regional economy.
 It will help diversify income to local landholders as well as local businesses and suppliers, which is particularly important to the health of local economies and communities when a lack of rainfall impacts their operations.

-We will be listening to the community’s views of the project to help us understand any changes that may be required to improve it.
-We want the project to be a valued and long term part of the local commuity for many years to come.
+We have been working closely with the local community during the assessment phase of the project and hope to continue that relationship as the project moves into design and pre-construction.
+Our aim is for the project to be a valued and long term part of the local commuity for many years to come.

 Supporting the local community